aiidateam/aiida-core/docs/source/install/quick_installation.rst

 .. code-block:: bash

-    verdi profile list
+    $ verdi profile list

-    > quicksetup (DEFAULT) (DAEMON PROFILE)
+    Info: configuration folder: /path.to/.aiida
+    Info: default profile is highlighted and marked by the * symbol
+    * coding_day

 Time to :ref:`get started<get_started>`!

-If the quick installation failed at any point, please refer to the :ref:`full installation guide<install>` for more details or the :ref:`troubleshooting section<troubleshooting>`.
+If the quick installation failed at any point, please refer to the :ref:`full installation guide<installation>` for more details or the :ref:`troubleshooting section<troubleshooting>`.
 For additional configuration, please refer to the :ref:`configuration section<configure_aiida>`.